Brady-Lemaster/blem/README.md

 ## dynamic advantages
 1. automatic updates
 2. extremely low size on disk (just from the import and the small file
-3. i dont have to add the stuff to the static file for this so its updated more often
 ## dynamic disadventages
 1. slow start (needs to fetch the functions)
-## advantage/disadvantage summary
-Dynamic is slower to start, however takes up almost no storage and is auto-updated.
-If you are a tinkerer or hobbyist this should be perfect for you, especially if you can't spare much storage.
-For a production-ready and fast-loading application (such as for if some reason some company is using this) static would be mch better.
 ## extra
 1. check the cmd directory for the functions (add blem. to the start and replace the .py with a .x)
 2. there is an extra function built into the package.py file used in the dynamic module code itself
 3. some functions have every line of code accompanied by a comment explaining every step (go to the cmd directory)
-4. static does NOT have comments, only the dynamic functions "cmd" directory has them